micmejia/bible-dump/NKJV/Ezekiel/Ezek 38.md

 'Thus says the Lord God: "On that day it shall come to pass _that_ thoughts will arise in your mind, and you will make an evil plan:

 ###### 11
-You will say, 'I will go up against a land of unwalled villages; I will go to a peaceful people, who dwell [^d]safely, all of them dwelling without walls, and having neither bars nor gates'--
+You will say, 'I will go up against a land of unwalled villages; I will go to a peaceful people, who dwell safely, all of them dwelling without walls, and having neither bars nor gates'--

 ###### 12
 to take plunder and to take booty, to stretch out your hand against the waste places _that are again_ inhabited, and against a people gathered from the nations, who have acquired livestock and goods, who dwell in the midst of the land.